"I've already said it, why would I need to repeat it?"

 Just because you do something well does not mean your team understand why you did it that way.
 When you set a good example and it creates the results you hoped for, use that as a teachable moment.

-Take some time to explain to them what happened and why it’s important.
+Take some time to explain to them what happened and why it's important.
 This helps your people better understand the approach you want them to follow.
-It also is a perfect example of repetition as you repeat yourself in multiple ways:
+It also is a perfect example of the importance of repetition, as you repeat yourself in multiple ways:

 - Observation: They saw you lead by example in what you did.

 - Clarification: You explained the meaning and intentions behind your action you want them to replicate.

 - Replay: As you explain things, they'll be rehashing what they saw you do in their minds, replaying the moment again.